Open Data Blend May 2022 Update

 Open Data Blend Datasets

 Anonymised MOT Tests and Results Data for 2021 Is Available

 Our Anonymised MOT dataset has been updated with the latest available tests and results data for 2021.
-You can download the data from the Open Data Blend Dataset Anonymised MOT page or analyse it directly in supported BI tools through the Open Data Blend Analytics service.
+You can download the data from the Open Data Blend Datasets Anonymised MOT page or analyse it directly in supported BI tools through the Open Data Blend Analytics service.

 English Prescribing Data for April 2022 Is Available

 We have updated the Prescribing dataset with the latest available NHS English Prescribing Data which includes activity up until April 2022.
-You can download the data from the Open Data Blend Dataset Prescribing page, analyse it directly in supported BI tools through the Open Data Blend Analytics service, or instantly explore insights through the Open Data Blend Insights service.
+You can download the data from the Open Data Blend Datasets Prescribing page, analyse it directly in supported BI tools through the Open Data Blend Analytics service, or instantly explore insights through the Open Data Blend Insights service.